jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 deployment verification without an override under M22 / T2.
 M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.
-Its ETL-timing half moved to M31 (D23), whose draft plan awaits acceptance: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
+Its ETL-timing half moved to M31 (D23), In progress under its accepted plan: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
 M32, the run that observes the chain with the test values, is Blocked on M31 and on G13, the